-ENGL 2111 American Lit: Pre-Colonial to 1865......3 cr.
+ENGL 2111 American Lit: Pre-Colonial to 1865.....3 cr.

-Sem: F......3 Lec. hrs./week Pre-Req: ENGL 1010; recommended: ENGL 1020 Co-Req: None
+......3 Lec. hrs./week

 A survey of American Literature from pre-colonial times to the American Civil War, emphasizing an exploration of American literary identity through an examination of literary trends, themes, and historical and political contexts.
 Literature courses may be taken in any order.